-The Company did not record U.S. income tax expense or benefit during the three months ended May 31, 2013 due to the utilization of net operating losses and foreign tax credit carryforwards, which were previously reserved through valuation allowances in the Company's financial statements.
+There was no U.S. income tax expense for the three months ended August 31, 2013 and August 31, 2012.
+The Company did not record U.S. income tax expense during the third quarter of 2013 or 2012 due to the utilization of net operating losses and foreign tax credit carry forwards, which were not previously benefited in the Company's financial statements.